silburt/DeepMoon/README.md

 [Lunar Crater Identification via Deep Learning](https://arxiv.org/abs/1803.02192), which describes the motivation and development of the code, as well as results.

+**This experimental branch generates input images and target masks without any padding.
+This is done by first transforming a larger image, then cropping to retain only its central region.
+It does not have a test suite, so use at your own risk!**

 ## Getting Started

 ### Overview